 Every token a language model processes produces a probability distribution across its vocabulary.
 That distribution has a shape, and the shape looks different depending on whether the model is retrieving a fact or making one up.
 Retrieval concentrates the mass — one or two tokens dominate.
 Fabrication spreads it — many plausible-sounding tokens compete because the model is picking between interchangeable guesses instead of recalling a specific answer.
 We measure that shape.
 No ground truth.
 No repeated generations.
 No access to weights or training data.
 One pass per prompt.

 Each model gets two measurements.
-Reading is the signal from the model processing your prompt, before it writes anything.
-Writing is the signal from the tokens it generates in response.
+Recognition is the signal from the model processing your prompt, before it writes anything.
+Accuracy is the signal from the tokens it generates in response.
 They're independent.
-Reading tells you whether the model recognizes the topic.
-Writing tells you whether it commits to specific facts or hedges between synonyms.
-Reading carries about fifteen times more signal per token than writing.
+Recognition tells you whether the model recognizes the topic.
+Accuracy tells you whether it commits to specific facts or hedges between synonyms.
+Recognition carries about fifteen times more signal per token than accuracy.

-Reliability is a composite: 60% reading, 40% writing.
-Reading gets the larger weight because it's the stronger signal.
-A few very large models produce writing-phase distributions too concentrated to resolve at this precision — those show reading only.
+Reliability is a composite: 60% recognition, 40% accuracy.
+Recognition gets the larger weight because it's the stronger signal.

 Measures the model's probability patterns during response generation.
 At each word the model produces, it assigns probabilities across its entire vocabulary.
 When retrieving known information, one or two words dominate — the model is committed.
 When fabricating, many plausible-sounding words compete — the model is choosing between interchangeable embellishments rather than recalling a specific fact.
-The writing score captures this difference.
+The accuracy score captures this difference.
 Higher means the model generates with knowledge geometry rather than fabrication geometry.
-Some very large models produce distributions too concentrated to resolve at this measurement precision — these show “—” instead of a score.

-A weighted composite of reading (60%) and writing (40%).
-Reading receives higher weight because it carries a stronger signal per token.
+A weighted composite of recognition (60%) and accuracy (40%).
+Recognition receives higher weight because it carries a stronger signal per token.
 When only one measurement is available, reliability equals that measurement alone.
 50 is the geometric boundary — the point where the probability geometry transitions from retrieval to fabrication.
 Scores above 50 trend toward factual retrieval.
 Strong models score 55–80.

 How stable a model's reliability is within a domain.
 A model scoring 72 with 90% consistency is safer than one scoring 75 with 50% consistency.
 The inconsistent model might give a factual response or a fabricated response on any given prompt — you cannot predict which.